ChickenProp/chickenprop.github.com/drafts/does-descaling-help.md

 (We don't get to count "time spent writing this post" against descaling.
 I'm not writing it to save myself time, I'm writing it to practice my sience skills and have fun doing so.)

-Okay, actual calculations: we're making a 97K difference in water temperature.
+Okay, actual calculations: we're making a 97 K difference in water temperature.
 The specific heat capacity [is](https://en.wikipedia.org/wiki/Specific_heat_capacity) 4.184 J/K·g, and the density is 1 g/ml.
 The power transfer at 100% efficiency is 2200 W. So for $x$ ml of water, we need a minimum of ${97 · 4.184 \over 2200} x$ s to boil.
 For 473 ml that's 87.3 s, and for 1500 ml that's 276.7 s.

 If you want to make some predictions before you see the actual times, here's some space for you to do so.